Skills reference

 Skills turn multi-step workflows into single commands.
 Type /trw-prd-new "Add rate limiting" and TRW handles the rest — create, groom, review, and plan in one pipeline.
-TRW ships 24 skills across five categories.
+TRW ships 24 skills across five working groups, so you can start with a natural-language request and still land on a repeatable workflow.

 Sprint & Delivery